Alex-Carney/EP_TPD_Unification/README.md

 4. Theory data generation
 5. Transformation and storage of analyzed results

+**Important**: The results of the default settings (used in the paper) for the ETL pipeline are already included in the `ep_tpd_transformed_data.db` file.
+You only need to run the ETL pipeline if you wish to change analysis parameters or reprocess the data.

+Note, reprocessing the data may take a long time depending on your system.
+On my system, it takes around 10-15 minutes while consuming up to 25 GB of RAM during peak usage.

 ## Figure Generation

 The `/figures` directory contains scripts to generate each figure from the paper: